 - A. The board is authorized to receive from any person, a complaint(s) against licensees, registrants, applicants, or other persons engaging in practices which violate or are alleged to violate the provisions of R.S.
-37:2650 et seq. - B. Any complaint bearing on a licensee or registrant's professional competence, conviction of a crime, unauthorized practice, mental competence, neglect of practice, or violation of state law or ethical standards where applicable to the practice of audiology or speech-language pathology shall be submitted to the board in writing and signed by the complainant. - C. The board is also authorized to initiate such complaints when the board otherwise possesses or obtains information suggesting such a complaint is warranted. - D. Once a written complaint is received, the board shall initiate a review of the allegations contained therein.
-The board may dispose of the complaint informally through correspondence or conference with the licensee, registrant, and/or the complainant, which may result in a private letter of concern or a consent agreement and order.
+37:2650 et seq. - B. Any complaint bearing on a licensee or registrant's professional competence, conviction of a crime, unauthorized practice, mental competence, neglect of practice, or violation of state law or ethical standards where applicable to the practice of audiology or speech-language pathology or audiology shall be submitted to the board.

+- C. Complaints shall be in writing and signed by the complainant.
+The board is also authorized to initiate such complaints when the board otherwise possesses or obtains information suggesting such a complaint is warranted. - DC.
+Once a written complaint is received, the board shall designate a board member consultant to assist in the investigatory process.
+The board member consultant wi assist the investigator by providing information related to th area of practice.initiate a review of the allegations contained therein.
+Following completion of the investigation, tThe investigator and the board member consultant ma recommend disposale of the complaint informally through correspondence or conference with the licensee, registran and/or the complainant, which may result in a private letter of concern or a consent agreement and order.
 If the licensee or registrant stipulates to the complaint and waives her/his right to a formal hearing, the board may impose appropriate sanctions without delay.
 If the board finds that a complaint cannot be resolved informally, the written complaint shall be forwarded to the board's designated investigator for investigation.
-The board shall at that time notify the licensee or registrant, by certified mail, return receipt requested, of the investigation. - E. The board's designated investigator shall have authority to investigate the nature of the complaint through conference, correspondence, and other investigative procedures, directed to those parties or witnesses involved.
+The board shall at that time notify the license or registrant, by certified mail, return receipt requested, or the investigation. - ED.
+The board's designated investigator shall have authority to investigate the nature of the complaint through conference, correspondence, and other investigative procedures, directed to those parties or witnesses involved.
 The board's designated investigator shall send the involved licensee or registrant notice by certified mail, return receipt requested, of the investigation containing a short summary of the complaint.
-All subsequent letters to the involved licensee or registrant, all letters to the complainant, or any other witness, shall be sent with a designation "personal and confidential" clearly marked on the outside of the envelope.
+All subsequent letters to the involved licensee or registrant, all letters to the complainant, or any other witness, shall be sent with a designation "personal and confidential" clearly marked on the outside of the envelope. - F.-E. The designated investigator shall conclude the investigation as quickly as possible, without compromising thoroughness.
+Unless good cause is shown by the designated investigator satisfactory to the board, which may extend the time for the investigation, the investigation and recommendations to the board shall be delivered to the board member consultant within 60 days of the date that the designated investigator first received the assignment from the board.